welwood08/merlin/README.md

 Configuring Excalibur
 ----------------------------

+You need to use a task scheduler to run excalibur.py one minute after every tick.
+If you're using crontab, you might use a command like this, which uses the supplied excalibur.sh

+	1 * * * * /path/to/merlin/excalibur.sh >> /path/to/merlin/dumplog.txt 2>&1

 excalibur.sh will need updating with the path to your bot, and if you want to use MySQL.
 The relevant excalibur.*.py will need updating if you want to use the same excalibur for more than one bot.

-You need to use a task scheduler to run excalibur.py one minute after every tick.
-If you're using crontab, you might use a command like this

-	1 * * * * /path/to/merlin/excalibur.sh >> /path/to/merlin/dumplog.txt 2>&1

 Configuring Apache and running Arthur
 ----------------------------